 The nasolacrimal duct is a narrow tube that runs from the eye to the nasal cavity, draining excess tears from the eye.
 This little tube is the reason why your nose runs when you cry!
 When a nasolacrimal duct becomes blocked, tears can’t drain from the affected eye.
 This can be caused by infections, inflammation, dental disease, or trauma to the area.
 Blockage of this duct can lead to excessive tearing, crusting around the eye, discharge from the eye, and mild conjunctivitis.
 Because these symptoms are so similar to other eye conditions, sometimes these rabbits are treated with topical medications but then they do not exhibit significant improvement.
-In order to address the blockage, your veterinarian will likely recommend sedating your rabbit and flushing the duct with warm sterile saline to remove any debris or discharge that may be blocking the duct and reduce the inflammation.
+In order to address the blockage, your veterinarian will likely recommend sedating your rabbit and flushing the duct with warm sterile saline to remove any debris or discharge that may be blocking it to reduce the inflammation.
 Your rabbit will also likely be sent home on medications such as anti-inflammatory medication or antibiotics if needed.
-In some cases, underlying dental disease can cause the blockage, so this may also need to be addressed when it comes to eye problems in rabbits.
+In some cases, underlying dental disease can cause the blockage, so this may also need to be addressed.

 4. Cataracts in rabbits

 A cataract occurs when the lens of the eye becomes cloudy and opaque.
-This can occur in one or both eyes, and may happen quickly or progress more slowly.
-Cataracts typically occur due age, genetics, trauma to the eye, or infection with a parasite called E. cuniculi.
+This can occur in one or both eyes and may happen quickly or progress more slowly.
+Cataracts typically occur due to age, genetics, trauma to the eye, or infection with a parasite called E. cuniculi.
 Very mild or minimally progressive cataracts may not require any treatment and often have a minimal impact on vision.
 However, severe or rapidly progressive cataracts are typically treated surgically to preserve vision and reduce pain.
 Cataracts caused by E. cuniculi may also be treated with oral anti-parasitic medications.
 Severe, untreated cataracts can lead to blindness and glaucoma.
 If surgery to correct the cataract is not an option, enucleation – removal of the affected eye – may be recommended to keep your rabbit comfortable.
-Most rabbits can still have an excellent quality of life after enucleation with appropriate care, showing that not all eye problems in rabbits are insurmountable,
+Most rabbits can still have an excellent quality of life after enucleation with appropriate care.

 5. Rabbit glaucoma